 My view changed also because worship changed.
 Some songs stayed the same, yet my participation exists very differently today than in my childhood and even early adulthood.
 Increased involvement in worship somehow increased the depth of the Easter message.

-My understanding of God’s love for His Son also grew when I became a parent.
+My understanding of God’s love for his son also grew when I became a parent.
 Would I sacrifice one of my sons to save another person’s life?
 No, I wouldn’t.
 Yet, God did just that.
-Being a parent gives some inclination of how much He loved me to give up His only Son.
+Being a parent gives some inclination of how much Godloved me to give up his only son.
 Something I would never do.

 My Best Friend